 Prof Dr Neeta Inamdar

-Professor and Head – Department of European Studies, Manipal Academy of Higher Education
+Professor and Head – Manipal Centre for European Studies, Manipal Academy of Higher Education

 Chief Editor – Manipal Academy of Higher Education Press

-Prof Neeta Inamdar, Head of the Department of European Studies (DES), Manipal Academy of Higher Education, has been the driving force of the Department since its inception in December 2009.
-DES, Manipal, which was funded by the Delegation of EU to India, now stands as a major hub for the European Studies in India.
-DES is the only centre in India that offers a Master program in European Studies.
+Prof Neeta Inamdar, Head of the Manipal Centre for European Studies (MCES), Manipal Academy of Higher Education, has been the driving force of the Department since its inception in December 2009.
+MCES, Manipal, which was funded by the Delegation of EU to India, now stands as a major hub for the European Studies in India.
+MCES is the only centre in India that offers a Master program in European Studies.
 The Centre effectively coordinates with other European study centres in India and has meaningful interaction with a number of European universities in terms of faculty and student mobility and collaborative research.

 Prof Inamdar has successfully developed collaborations with several European universities and this has resulted in the enhanced mobility of students and staff of Manipal Academy of Higher Education through Erasmus Plus Credit Mobility KA 107.
 She is also a part of the Consortium led by University of Bremen, Germany for Marie Curie COFUND project.